PPOL 5203 - Data Science I: Foundations

 \[ \text{cosine similarity}(\mathbf{y_a}, \mathbf{y_b}) = \frac{\mathbf{y_a} \cdot \mathbf{y_b}}{\|\mathbf{y_a}\| \|\mathbf{y_b}\|} \]

-• cosine similarity captures some notion of relative direction (e.g. style or topics in the document)
+• cosine similarity captures some notion of relative direction controlling for different magnitudes.

 Cosine Similarity